 2. Sree Varadaraja Perumal temple

 Build to worship Lord Vishnu, The Sree Varadaraja Perumal temple is one of the 108 Divya Deshams of Vishnu.
 It owes its popularity to the story of all the 12 holy poets visiting this temple.
-It is known to be one of the most sacred temples in Pondicherry and was built by the Cholas back in 1053.
+It is known to be one of the most sacred and famous temples in Pondicherry and was built by the Cholas back in 1053.

 One of the rituals conducted in this temple is to bring the newborn babies and feed them a spec of rice in front of the Lord himself, assuring that the baby will be under his protection for the rest of his life.

 Not a famous temple in Pondicherry, but the Vedapureeswarar temple Pondicherry is dedicated to Lord Vedupeeraswarar.
 Built on the banks of the Cheyya river, the temple interestingly has a Nandi bull that faces in the opposite direction of the Shiva Lingam.

 Due to the abundance of sandalwood trees in the area, it is also nicknamed as the Santa Narayanam.
 It is said that Lord Shiva in this temple is self-manifested, and because of this, the temple was built around it.
 The temple consists of 2 corridors, and 5 Rajagopuram and the inscriptions on the walls hint it to be from the Chola period.